 - Tel: 022-25072218

 Arun Mavlankar (deceased in 2014) was Scientific Officer with the mathematics education group.
 Arun was an active teacher educator with wide experience of schools and teachers in Maharashtra and outside.
 He was also a curriculum designer and textbook writer.

 DAE Raja Ramanna Fellow, HBCSE,TIFR and UM-DAE CBS, Mumbai

 H. C. Pradhan retired in July 2011, as Senior Professor and Centre Director, Homi Bhabha Centre for Science Education (HBCSE), TIFR.
 His areas of work include physics and mathematics education.
 Many of the current programmes were inspired or directly initiated by Pradhan.
 Together with Arun Mavlankar, he also pioneered mathematics education research at HBCSE.

 - Website: Link

-Currently Hari is engaged in investigating teachers’ own voices in the forms of teacher diaries, logs and other records of teaching and exploring opportunities, where prospective mathematics teachers could have a dialogue with such materials.
-Moreover, he is supporting other research related activities run by the group through helping them in data analysis.
+Hari was engaged in investigating teachers’ own voices in the forms of teacher diaries, logs and other records of teaching and exploring opportunities, where prospective mathematics teachers could have a dialogue with such materials.
+Moreover, he was supporting other research-related activities run by the group through helping them in data analysis.

-Hari is also an active resource person for workshops on mathematics laboratory for teachers and students.
+Hari was also an active resource person for workshops on mathematics laboratory for teachers and students.

 Associate Professor, Azim Premji University, Bangalore, India